-According to PWC, 32% of customers will leave a brand they love after one bad experience.
+According to squaretalk, customers spend 140% more with companies with great experience than those who had unsatisfactory ones.
 A great user experience is crucial to product success.
 You build a loyal customer base when your product is easy to use and frictionless.
 Complicated products lead to frustrated users, which results in poor sales.

 This quote from Don Norman, co-founder, and principal of Nielsen Norman Group says it better:

 “It’s not enough that we build products that function, that is understandable and usable, we also need to build products that bring joy and excitement, pleasure and fun, and yes, beauty to people’s lives.”